0xh3b3/ctf-writeups/Nahamcon2025/README.md

     print("No match.")
 ```

-and the flag was identified
+and the flag was identified :trollface:

 > Match found: `flag{ae6b6fb0686ec594652afe9eb6088167}`